Do You Watch The Credits?Mar 28, 2020

 If you go to the back of her book Tell me More (my favorite) there are so many acknowledgments crediting editors.
 Yes, she writes the work alone with her own beautiful brain.
 AND she has other people help perfect it before we read it.

 While flying last weekend, I re-read a book I’d enjoyed, Bad Blood: Secrets and Lies in a Silicon Valley Startup.
 Ooh, that book is a page-turner!
 Reads like a mystery novel.
-It’s the story of failed biotech company, Theranos, and its enigmatic founder Elizabeth Holmes.
+It’s the story of a failed biotech company, Theranos, and its enigmatic founder Elizabeth Holmes.
 Author and Wall Street Journal investigative reporter John Carreyrou goes up against teams of lawyers and relentless threats to his credibility to uncover the truth of the company’s fraudulent practices.
 Even having already read it I felt myself breaking into a sweat at the intensity and the severity of the attacks on his work as he pursues threads.
 His pacing is spectacular.

-At the end of the book there are four pages of “This book would not have been possible without the help of…” acknowledgments.
+At the end of the book, there are four pages of “This book would not have been possible without the help of…” acknowledgments.
 FOUR PAGES.
 I was particularly struck by the statement that he needed the "unshakeable faith” of his editor at Knopf Doubleday Publishing to bring the book to fruition.

 We do not get there alone.